Business Value

 What businesses in the trades actually sell for

-Based on current market data from IBBA, BizBuySell, and industry-specific advisors in roofing, HVAC, plumbing, and electrical:
+Based on current market data from IBBA, BizBuySell, First Page Sage, and Profitability Partners:

 Business typeTypical multipleBasis

-Any trades business, strong management team, recurring revenue7–10× EBITDAPE buyer consensus
+Any trades business, strong management team, recurring revenue7 to 10x EBITDAPE buyer consensus

 The three ways to get a number